ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/02-ListProducts.md

 ## Render Products

 To render our products we use map function.
 It is important to set a key after the map fucntion for each product.

+### Later

+We created a ProductItem in the components folder where we set the style for it.
+And refereced it in the HomePage after the map function.